 Surgery, chemotherapy, and radiation therapy are often used in combination to destroy cancerous cells as completely as possible.
 While this can be effective for many cancer patients, it may potentially cause a variety of side effects.
 Surgery is invasive and requires time to heal afterward.
 Chemotherapy kills fast-growing cells, but the drugs that are used cannot differentiate between cancer cells and regular cells that happen to grow fast, like hair cells and white blood cells.
 Radiation therapy can also cause damage to healthy cells.

-The good news for these treatments is that the human body is resilient.
+The good news for these conventional treatments is that the human body is resilient.
 Healthy cells that sustain any damage can typically heal themselves, and side effects go away once the medical treatment period is over.
 However, that still means that your time in the middle of treatment can be difficult.
 You may feel exhausted and weak.
-Other common side effects of cancer treatments include:
+Other common side effects of conventional treatments include:

 - General pain